Key scholarship details

 Summary

-This scholarship supports a commencing PhD student in the field of Italian Studies, and preference will be given to the student who can demonstrate Italian as an asset: the potential of Italian Studies to enhance academic studies and enrich life experience.
+This scholarship supports a commencing Doctor of Philosophy - Arts student in the field of Italian Studies, with a focus on pre-modern Italian Studies.
+Preference will be given to a student who can demonstrate, in their PhD application, that Italian is an asset, highlighting the potential of pre-modern Italian Studies to enhance academic studies and enrich life experiences.

 About the donor